Skip to Content

 Step 3: Monitor and keep moist

 If you keep a plastic baggie over your plants, it essentially creates a tiny greenhouse that helps keep humidity high and the moss nice and moist.
-However, you still definitely want to check the moss and take the baggie off every week or so to let the plant air out for a bit.
+However, you still definitely want to check the moss and take the baggie off every few days or so to let the plant air out for a bit.

 This is also a great time to use a spray bottle to spray down the top of the moss.
-This is usually enough moisture—remember, the baggie on top of the cutting will help retain moisture, so you don’t need to add much water!
+This is usually enough moisture.
+Remember, the baggie on top of the cutting will help retain moisture, so you don’t need to add much water.

 spray bottle with water

-DIY plant propagation box
+Consider a DIY plant propagation box

-I mentioned that my plastic plant propagation box is one of my favorite spots for sphagnum moss propagation.
+My DIY plastic plant propagation box is one of my favorite spots for sphagnum moss propagation.
 That’s because it has a lid that holds in moisture, increasing the humidity and allowing the moss to retain water for longer.

 sphagnum moss propagation box